sindhujabaskar/mesofield/README.md

 ## Overview

-Experiments are driven by :class:`mesofield.base.Procedure`.
-Each procedure owns a configuration object, :class:`~mesofield.config.ExperimentConfig`, which loads the ``hardware.yaml`` via :class:`mesofield.hardware.HardwareManager`.
+Experiments are driven by `mesofield.base.Procedure`.
+Each procedure owns a configuration object, `~mesofield.config.ExperimentConfig`, which loads the ``hardware.yaml`` via `mesofield.hardware.HardwareManager`.
 This registry stores parameters such as ``subject``, ``session`` and user-definable parameters stored and loaded via JSON.
-GUI widgets like :class:`mesofield.gui.controller.ConfigController` expose these values for interactive editing.
+GUI widgets like `mesofield.gui.controller.ConfigController` expose these values for interactive editing.

 Main components: